Henry Paulet, 16th Marquess of Winchester

 After a youth spent largely in travelling and hunting, he became Lord Lieutenant of Hampshire and Chairman of Hampshire County Council, then served in the Hampshire Regiment and the Rifle Brigade during the First World War.
 In the 1920s he was associated in business with Clarence Hatry, which led to his bankruptcy in 1930.
 When he died in Monte Carlo at the age of 99 he was the oldest-ever member of the House of Lords.

 Early life

+Paulet was born at 16, Grafton Street, Mayfair, the third child and second son of the 14th Marquess by his marriage to Hon.
+Mary Montagu, a daughter of Henry Montagu, 6th Baron Rokeby.
+His mother died suddenly, age 40, when he was 5.
+He had an elder brother, Augustus, Earl of Wiltshire (later the 15th Marquess of Winchester, 1858–1899), and elder sister, Lady Lilian Mary (1859–1952), who married Randolph Wemyss.

-The younger son of the 14th Marquess by his marriage to Mary Montagu, a daughter of Henry Montagu, 6th Baron Rokeby, he was educated at Burney's Royal Naval Academy, Gosport, before travelling widely, hunting big game in the Rocky Mountains and visiting India, Ceylon, China and Japan.
-In 1891 he went to South Africa, where he became a friend and hunting companion of Cecil Rhodes.
+He was educated at Burney's Royal Naval Academy, Gosport, before travelling widely, hunting big game in the Rocky Mountains and visiting India, Ceylon, China and Japan.
+In 1891, he went to South Africa, where he became a friend and hunting companion of Cecil Rhodes.

 Peerage

-Paulet inherited the family titles and estates in 1899 on the death of his older brother, the 15th Marquess, who was killed in action at the Battle of Magersfontein.
+Paulet inherited the family titles and estates in 1899 on the death of his older brother, the 15th Marquess, who was killed in action at the Battle of Magersfontein during the Boer War.